Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 A mobile content management system (CMS) is a type of content management system that enables organizations to create, manage and deliver content to mobile devices, including smartphones and tablets.

-As of 2022, there were 6.6 billion smartphone mobile network subscriptions worldwide, a number forecasted to reach 7.5 billion by 2026.
+As of 2024, it is estimated that 4.88 billion people use smartphones worldwide, a number forecasted to reach 6 billion by 2027.
 With a mobile CMS, brands are able to deliver content to this plethora of mobile devices whether they choose to access that content via Android, iOS, or a progressive web application (PWA).

 A mobile CMS enables businesses to perform a number of different tasks, which is why there are various interpretations of what a mobile CMS does.
 With a mobile CMS, you can: